Neoregelia: Growing and Caring for This Bromeliad

 The Neoregelia suits simple yet stylish pots that highlight its foliage without stealing the show:

-• Concrete or stoneware pots for a modern, mineral touch.
+Concrete or stoneware pots for a modern and mineral touch.

-A shallow but wide pot suits its underdeveloped root system well and also showcases the rosette when viewed from above, which is often the most spectacular feature.
+A shallow but wide pot suits its underdeveloped root system and also highlights the rosette when viewed from above, which is often the most spectacular feature.

-No matter the container, the Neoregelia often stands beautifully on its own.
+No matter the container, the Neoregelia often stands out on its own.

 What about in a terrarium?

 The Neoregelia is also an excellent candidate for open or semi-closed terrariums, provided they are spacious and well-ventilated.
-It works wonderfully in jungle-style tropical terrariums, paired with mosses, natural stones, miniature ferns or tiny orchids.
+It works wonderfully in jungle-style tropical terrariums, paired with mosses, natural stones, mini-ferns, or miniature orchids.

-Just be careful not to trap too much humidity and ensure sufficient light, otherwise the foliage may lose its vibrancy.
+Just be careful not to trap too much humidity and ensure sufficient light, otherwise the foliage may lose its shine.

 → Discover our wide range of houseplants.

-→ Many books on houseplants exist, but we recommend: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.
+→ Many books on houseplants exist, but we recommend: The Encyclopedia of Houseplants by Solène Moutardier, published by Ulmer.

 Comments